WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 The `fixed_point` class template could probably - with a few caveats
-- be generated using the two fractional types, `nonnegative` and `negatable`, replacing the ReprType parameter with the integer bit count of ReprType, specifying either `fastest` or `truncated` for the rounding mode and specifying `undefined` as the overflow mode.
+- be generated using the two fractional types, `nonnegative` and `negatable`, replacing the `ReprType` parameter with the integer bit count of `ReprType`, specifying either `fastest` or `truncated` for the rounding mode and specifying `undefined` as the overflow mode.

 However, fixed_point more closely and concisely caters to the needs of users who already use integer types and simply desire a more concise,